FAQ

 Clinical questions

-Lactamo features allow the facilitation of a unique combination of temperature, movement and compression, specific to breastfeeding.
+Lactamo's features allow for the facilitation of a unique combination of temperature, movement and compression, specific to breastfeeding.

-Temperature: Lactamo is filled with a non-toxic gel which allows for prolonged heating and cooling as required.
-The benefits of the application of heat in breast application are well documented in studies [7, 8, 9, 10 ], and include helping to address inflammation and congestion, helping relieve swelling, pain and supporting milk flow from the breast.
+Temperature: Lactamo is filled with a non-toxic gel which allows for prolonged warmth and cooling as required.
+The benefits of the application of warmth in breast application are well documented in studies [7, 8, 9, 10 ], and include helping to address inflammation and congestion, assisting lymphatic drainage, helping relieve swelling, pain and supporting milk flow from the breast.
+Lactamo is specifically designed so that it can't get too hot: it can only reach a gentle warmth (similar to body temperature).
 Benefits of cool applications include reducing inflammation, providing relief and comfort, slowing the milk refill process, and providing maternal comfort.

-Movement: Lactamo's surface is covered with both solid and hollow lumps that are designed to gently address congestion and inflammation whilst also providing stimulation and supporting milk flow, as applicable.
+Movement: Lactamo's surface is covered with both solid and hollow lumps that are designed to gently address congestion and inflammation whilst also facilitating lymphatic drainage and providing stimulation and supporting milk flow, as applicable.
 Lactamo has a flexible design - featuring both large and small lumps, solid and hollow – differing on each side, to cater for the varying needs of lactating breasts.

-Compression: Lactamo is made with soft, 100% medical grade silicone, specifically matched to the elasticity of lactating breast tissue.
-Lactamo's softness limits the amount of compression that can be applied, and was designed to avoid damage to breast tissue, as seen from other massage devices (and indeed massage done by hand).
+Compression: Lactamo is made with soft, 100% medical silicone, specifically matched to the elasticity of lactating breast tissue.
+Lactamo has been specifically designed to ensure that its hardness and compressibility is suitable for the mechanical properties and elastic modulus values of breast tissue (ranging from 0.5 kPa (lower level for adipose) to 3,000kPa (upper level for skin).
+The outer hardness of Lactamo ranges from 10 00 to 40 A (Shore Scale) which is incredibly soft, almost ‘jelly like’ (unlike any other breast massage device on the market).
+Lactamo's softness limits the amount of compression that can be applied, and was designed to avoid damage to breast tissue, as seen from other massage devices (and indeed massage done by an unqualified hand).
 Deep tissue massage can lead to increased inflammation, tissue swelling, and microvascular damage.
 Recent research highlights that while breast massage has benefits for breastfeeding, its effectiveness hinges on the practitioner's ability to perform it without causing trauma.
 Lactamo aims to allow users to facilitate optimal breast massage taking advantage of the well-known proactive and reactive benefits of gentle compression in breast massage, whilst avoiding the potential pitfalls of deep tissue and/or aggressive breast massage.

 Lactamo’s unique features empower mothers to easily tailor massage towards their (ever-changing) individual needs.